exile13/staked/README.md

 repo for using staked chains, for testing and production use

 ## Installing Staked
 I suggest a clean ubuntu 16.04/debian 9 VM, but this is NOT required.
 Everything will be stored in the $HOME/staked folder.
-Keep in mind the folling install script will symlink `komodo-cli` to the master branch of StakedChain/komodo in `/usr/local/bin`, however this is fully backwards compatible with komodo-cli used with the official komodo.
-It also symlink's `asset-cli` which is used to issue commands to staked chains.
-Keep this in mind, if you are not using a clean testing VM/VPS.

 ```shell
 cd ~